Traditional Bridge Mode

 The interaction of tagged and un-tagged frames on the same trunk often leads to undesired and unexpected behavior.
 A switch that uses VLAN 1 for the native VLAN may send frames to a switch that uses VLAN 2 for the native VLAN, thus merging those two VLANs and their spanning tree state.

-To create the above example, add the following configuration to the
+To create the above example:

 auto br-VLAN100 iface br-VLAN100 bridge-ports swp1.100 swp2.100 bridge-stp on auto br-VLAN200 iface br-VLAN200 bridge-ports swp1.200 swp2.200 bridge-stp on